 Equity-centered design avoids the broad framing of designing for “all students,” since instructors can unconsciously respond to the norm of designing only for students who historically live at the “center” (white, cis, etc.).

-For example, Moore points to new Education Trust research that thoroughly explains how “income, the most commonly used substitute for race in policies, does not result in achieving racial justice . . . because Black and White students and families with the same income often have vastly different experiences and circumstances that can affect educational and financial outcomes.”
+For example, Moore points to new Education Trust research that thoroughly explains how “income, the most commonly used substitute for race in policies, does not result in achieving racial justice . . . because Black and white students and families with the same income often have vastly different experiences and circumstances that can affect educational and financial outcomes.”

-In other words, policies meant to broadly serve students impacted by poverty that are not race-conscious produce solutions that will only benefit white poverty-impacted students and further minoritize Black and other students of color.
+In other words, policies meant to broadly serve students impacted by poverty that are not race conscious produce solutions that will only benefit white poverty-impacted students and further minoritize Black and other students of color.

-She describes equity-centered design as a way to find and confront barriers for minoritized students that may otherwise go unnoticed.
+Moore describes equity-centered design as a way to find and confront barriers for minoritized students that may otherwise go unnoticed.
 Breaking down those barriers has broad benefits, but starting with a vague concept of “all students” risks reinforcing barriers for minoritized students.

-Equity-centered design in the college classroom
+Equity-centered design in higher education

 These learning sessions introduce clients and partners to the process of equity-centered design by examining how they’re currently reproducing inequities, with the intention of setting them up to work with equity experts in their field to practice it.